 It’s important to note; that marketing fee doesn’t necessarily mean the contractor is paying more for Trane than American Standard.
 Nor does it mean the consumer pays more for that matter.
 Most HVAC manufacturers and distributors work on a tiered pricing model.
 The more equipment a contractor purchases, the lower the cost of each individual unit.

 What’s the Price Difference Between Trane and American Standard?

-We actually pay a little less for Trane than we did for American Standard, although not significantly less, still less.
-So, if you assume Trane costs more than American Standard, you might be wrong…it depends on where you buy it from and what’s included in the installation as seldom are new equipment quotes from HVAC contractors truly apples-to-apples.
-In fact, frequently we’re told our Trane price was cheaper than our competitors charge for the equivalent Trane.
+We actually pay a little less for American Standard than we did for Trane, although not significantly less, still less.
+So, if you assume Trane costs more than American Standard or visa-versa, you might be wrong.
+Ultimately it depends on who you buy it from and what’s included in the installation as seldom are new equipment quotes from HVAC contractors truly apples-to-apples.
+In fact, frequently we’re told our American Standard price is less than our competitors quote for the equivalent Trane.
 We heard the same thing when we were a Trane Dealer, so ultimately it boils down to the contractors pricing structure.

 Remember, since we’re a larger than the average HVAC Company, we install a lot of air conditioning and heating units.
 As a result, we have a lot of purchasing power.
 That purchasing power reflects how much we pay for the equipment and what we can sell it for.
 On the same note; we have a large vehicle fleet, offices, uniformed technicians, a training facility for our technicians, etc. So, our overhead is higher than a smaller company that operates out of the owner’s home.

 Trane Air Conditioners Are All the Buzz in Phoenix, AZ